kshutkin/package-build/xc6/README.md

 Notes

 - It is not a reimplementation of unix commands, but a simple wrapper around nodejs fs module.
+BTW there is [shelljs](https://www.npmjs.com/package/shelljs) that provides Unix shell commands for Node.js.
 - No glob patterns are supported.

 [Changelog](./CHANGELOG.md)